Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \paragraph{Personalisation scores across languages}. \autoref{fig:persona_lang} shows that \textbf{all models tend to have higher personalisation scores for English}, with Portuguese often appearing in second place. \textbf{Russian and Hindi are the hardest for most models}, indicating that LLMs tend to struggle more in generating personalised disinformation in these languages.
 This is especially true for Hindi, where the highest personalisation score is only 76.06\% -- significantly lower than in other languages which all have personalisation scores above 89\%.
 Regarding the models, Grok achieves the highest personalisation score in all languages except for Hindi (where Claude takes the lead), although Grok still ranks second.

-Next, the models’ personalisation capabilities are examined further by considering which different persona attributes (political orientation, generation, and country) are best reflected in model outputs. \autoref{fig:persona_model} presents the proportion of texts classified as personalised versus non-personalised for each of the three attributes and all models.
+Beyond the overall scores, \autoref{fig:general_persona_model} also shows which persona attributes (country, generation, and political orientation) are best reflected in model outputs, presenting the proportion of texts personalised for each attribute and model.
 Across the board, \textbf{the `country' attribute leads to the highest personalisation scores}, followed by political orientation, with generation trailing significantly for most models.
 This trend is especially pronounced in open-weight models: for instance, Mistral demonstrates a 62.8 percentage point difference in its abilities to personalise for a target country versus a target generation.
 Similarly, Claude exhibits a 36.1 percentage point gap in personalisation scores on these two attributes, highlighting that LLMs still find it difficult to tailor their outputs to a specific generation.

 In contrast, \textbf{Grok and GPT stand out as the two models most capable of generating personalised disinformation tailored for all three demographic attributes}.
 Grok achieves nearly full personalisation for the country attribute (99.4\%) and maintains high rates of personalisation towards a given generation (85.3\%) and political orientation (89.3\%).
 GPT follows closely with 98.7\%, 79.0\%, and 78.5\% for country, generation, and political orientation, respectively.